 After seven years performing in the San Francisco Bay Area with a variety of orchestras, chamber ensembles, and popular artists, violinist Tess Varley has returned to her home state of Pennsylvania and is currently based in the Philadelphia area.
-Tess is currently a member of Symphony in C and the Delaware Symphony and is on faculty at Settlement Music School.
+Tess is currently a member of Symphony in C and the Delaware Symphony and is a regular player with Opera Philadelphia.

 In the Bay Area, Tess served as Assistant Principal Second of the Stockton Symphony, rotating Concertmaster of the unconducted chamber orchestra One Found Sound, and a regular player with a number of Bay Area orchestras.
 Previous leadership positions include Principal Second of the Tanglewood Music Center Orchestra and Concertmaster of the National Orchestral Institute Festival Orchestra.
 Tess received a Bachelor of Music Degree from Boston University and a Master of Music from the San Francisco Conservatory of Music.

-As a teacher, Tess served on the faculty at the Urban School of San Francisco as conductor of the chamber orchestra and maintained a private teaching studio in San Francisco.
-She was a member of the violin and chamber music faculty at the Lutheran Summer Music Program at Luther College for three summers.
-Outside of the classical scene, Tess has performed with popular artists such as Kygo, Childish Gambino, Michael Buble, Journey, Tim McGraw, and the Trans-Siberian Orchestra.
+As an educator, Tess recently served on the faculty of Settlement Music School's Music Education Pathways program and directed the Chamber Music Program and Chamber Orchestra at the Urban School of San Francisco.
+Tess has maintained private teaching studios in both San Francisco and the greater Philadelphia area.
+From 2014-2016, Tess taught as a member of the violin and chamber music faculty at the Lutheran Summer Music Program at Luther College.
+Outside of the classical scene, Tess has performed with popular artists such as Kygo, Childish Gambino, Michael Buble, Journey, Celtic Women, Celtic Thunder, Il Volo, Tim McGraw, and the Trans-Siberian Orchestra.
 As a part of the Magik*Magik Orchestra of San Francisco, she can be heard on the soundtrack for the Oscar nominated short film The Dam Keeper.